 CREATING HOPE THROUGH THE PERFORMING ARTS

-This performing arts day camp is for children between the ages of 7-13 who have experienced the death of a parent.
+Mending Hearts is a performing arts day camp for young people who have experienced the death of one or both parents.

 “My father passed away unexpectedly when I was seven years old.
 As I grew, I realized it was my childhood involvement in the performing arts that gave me the tools to express myself, a group of supportive friends, and the self-confidence to achieve the success I have enjoyed in life.
 With Mending Hearts Camp, I am pleased the Orpheum can give other children who have experienced the devastating loss of a parent the same benefits of the performing arts that I had as a child.” — Brett Batterson, President & CEO